nyvyn/autonomais/README.md

 Autonomais goal is to provide the absolute fastest and simplest way to coordinate multiple AI agents.

-Autonomais is a typescript npm library with a commercial-fiendly license.
+Autonomais is a typescript npm library with a commercial-friendly license.
 Autonomais also includes an interactive command-line interface for desktop workflows.

 ## How It Works

 Autonomais helps developers build flexible AI agent workflows.

-A workflow is a set of nodes with configured behavior and tools, that collaborate to achieve a provided goal or objective.
+A workflow is a set of nodes with configured behavior and tools that collaborate to achieve a provided goal or objective.

 Workflows are defined using three types of nodes: